Cerebral Palsy

 Cerebral Palsy Treatment

-While there is no cure for cerebral palsy, there are many treatment options available to help improve a child’s quality of life.
+While there is no cure for cerebral palsy, there are many treatment options available to help improve a childs quality of life.
 With close monitoring, many cerebral palsy patients go on to live fairly normal lives.
 Common forms of cerebral palsy treatments include:

 • Occupational therapy